![]() |

 Technical Dissolved Oxygen - The FundamentalsDissolved oxygen (DO) is the term commonly used in liquid analytical work for the measurement of the amount of oxygen dissolved in a unit volume of water.
 It is an important indicator of the degree of usefulness of a sample of water for a specific application.
 The requirements of a given application determine the level of DO that can be tolerated.
 In a water quality application, for example, where we want to maintain a fresh water stream fit for recreational purposes such as swimming and fishing and as a source of potable water, we must keep the DO content high.
 If the DO level falls too low, the fish will suffocate and conditions will become favorable for the growth of harmful bacteria.
 In sewage treatment, solids are allowed to settle in large basins to which are added solutions rich in bacteria to speed the decomposition of the solids.
 There is an optimum DO level for this process and the level is maintained by mechanically aerating the "activated sludge" as the bacteria impregnated content of the basins is called.
 If the DO level falls too low, the bacteria die and the decomposition ceases; if the DO level is excessive, more power is used than necessary for aeration and the process becomes unnecessarily costly.
 Another important application of DO is the control of the quality of boiler make up water.
 In this case, since the presence of oxygen in the water will enhance corrosion and cause the build up of boiler scale that inhibits heat transfer, it is very desirable to hold the DO concentration to a minimum.
-Theory The

 amount of oxygen that a given volume of water can hold is a function